Gilbertsb/Task-Managment-Sys-with-Alarm-python/README.md

 please enter correct time, if your time has already passed then you will see nothing when you start timer, and use Current time in yellow color above the menu, it will help you to know how you PC count time.
-IN TESTING:
-Also please note most of our testing method are just repetition because Most of our classes contains just the init function Please note we did note test for the doc recording we did not test for try and expt